 If you are not going to oven to roast the fresh tomatoes, then I recommend you add a little drop of tomato paste right in the end.

-Also choose very ripe good quality tomatoes for this tomato salsa.
+Also make sure to choose very ripe good quality tomatoes for this tomato salsa recipe.
 Because if you use bland tomatoes, you will turn your Mexican salsa into something very unappetizing and quite boring.

 Or use cherry snack tomatoes!

 Cherry tomatoes are usually sweeter and they are always packed with flavor.
 Which makes them just perfect for this spicy tomato salsa.

 I like the salsa best when I serve it ice cold, straight out of the fridge.
 The cold brings out the freshness coming from the crispy shallot, fresh cilantro and the lemon juice even more.

 This is also a simple and delicious cinco de mayo recipe!
 Or an amazing New Years Eve appetizer.
 And always serve in the good company of a large bowl of crispy salted corn nachos!

 Oh, one thing you can do here also: you can replace the paprika powder in this recipe by my homemade taco seasoning for instance.